miayam/miayam/src/pages/about.md

 Mom, Dad!
 Look, I build a website "AS IS".
 No bullshit.
 Just HTML, CSS, JavaScript, and everything in between bundled together.
 Boring, huh?
 What is SSR?

 ## The Author
 I am a man behind this blog.
-This is how I portray myself:

 I currently live in Bandung, Indonesia, and build user-facing features for [Stockbit](https://stockbit.com).
 This blog site is all about anything that interest me and most of my writings here are dedicated to the web in general.